gilzamir18/AI4U/README.md

 # Demo Projects
 [Here](https://github.com/gilzamir18/ai4u_demo_projects) we will include AI4U demo projects that you can use for experimentation.

+# Try AI4USharp
+An experimental version of AI4U that don't depend of the Python is available [here](https://github.com/gilzamir18/AI4USharp).

 # Maintainers
 AI4U is currently maintained by Gilzamir Gomes (gilzamir_gomes@uvanet.br), Creto A. Vidal (cvidal@dc.ufc.br), Joaquim B. Cavalcante-Neto (joaquimb@dc.ufc.br) and Yuri Nogueira (yuri@dc.ufc.br).